 Mankind’s dream of touching the skies has inspired the creation of several spectacular buildings across the world.
-Several records and broken and made with the creation of every skyscraper.
-Take your next international tour to any of the following 3 destinations and be awed by some of mankind’s most impressive creations.
+Several records are broken and made with the creation of every skyscraper.
+If you are yearning for the heights then take your next international tour to any of the following 3 destinations and be awed by some of mankind’s most impressive creations.

 1. Burj Khalifa, Dubai